 - 1. Test their understanding of theories and concepts presented in the readings. - 2.
 Develop skills in communicating ideas, in developing and presenting arguments, in listening to and understanding others, and in challenging others' views in a way that advances everyone's understanding. - 3.
 Learn to think independently and critically: you will need to be able to analyze the theoretical and methodological contributions and deficiencies of the articles that are being discussed.
-These skills will be useful to you when you conduct your own independent research.
+These skills will be useful to you when you conduct your own independent research. - 4.
+Learn about scholarly ethics and field level expectations

 In this course, the role of the professor will be to stimulate and guide student discussion.
-I will ask questions and encourage you to present, and support, different points of view in discussion.
+I will ask questions and encourage